mahlenmorris/VCVRack/README.md

 Many thanks to [Marc Weidenbaum](https://disquiet.com/) for his encouragement and enthusiasm for my module-making efforts.

+Thanks to both @baconpaul and @pachde of the VCV Rack community for greatly extending my silly idea to send text over a VCV cable and seeing far more value in it then I did.
+And also for doing the actual work of implementing it.

 And my deepest gratitude to Diane LeVan, for letting me ignore her and/or the world for periods of time just to craft these things.
 I apologize for waking up with new ideas at 5AM, and for having a retirement hobby that